 - Strollers and pedestrians

-Post-Parade Activities: Inflatable rock climb/slide, bounce house, basketball shoot out, dunk tank, popcorn, snow cones, cotton candy, popsicles, petting zoo, finger painting, hula hoop contest, sack races, water balloon toss, and more!
+Post-Parade Activities: Inflatable games, bounce houses, basketball shoot out, dunk tank, popcorn, cotton candy, airbrush tattoos, popsicles, petting zoo, and more!

 Dogs: Well-behaved dogs are welcome ON A LEASH.
 This is a big, active crowd.
 Please consider your dog’s temperament when evaluating whether or not to include him/her at the Parade.
 Dog shade/water available after the Parade.